amkt922/ssql/README.md

 ORDER BY id asc
 /*END*/
 ```
-SSql is goint to built a sql below and executed.
+SSql builts a sql below and execute.
-The original parameters, 2 of id and 10 of status, is trimmed.
+The written parameters in the selectUser.sql, 2 of id and 10 of status, are trimmed.
 This advantage of sql file with parameter comment is that you can build and test sql in Database tool(e.g MySqlWorkbench), and then controll parameters in you application with parameter.

 ```sql:SelectUser.sql